Botulism

 The first symptoms of foodborne botulism are often nausea, vomiting, stomach cramps, and diarrhea.
 Over time, many people become constipated.
 These digestive symptoms usually occur before muscles are affected.

-People with wound botulism do not have digestive symptoms.
+People with wound botulism have most of the same symptoms as those with foodborne botulism except that they do not have digestive symptoms.

 Diagnosis of Botulism

-• When possible, tests to detect toxins in food, blood, or stool
+• Tests to detect toxins in food, blood, stomach secretions, or stool

 Doctors suspect botulism based on symptoms.
 However, other disorders can cause similar symptoms, so additional information is needed.

 For foodborne botulism, a likely food source provides a clue.
-For example, when botulism occurs in two or more people who ate the same food prepared in the same place, the diagnosis is clearer.
-The diagnosis is confirmed when the toxins are detected in the blood or when the bacteria or toxins are detected in a sample of stool.
+For example, when botulism occurs in 2 or more people who ate the same food prepared in the same place, the diagnosis is clearer.
+The diagnosis is confirmed when the toxins are detected in the blood or stomach secretions or when the bacteria or toxins are detected in a sample of stool.
 Toxins may also be identified in food that was eaten.

 For wound botulism, doctors ask whether people have had an injury that broke the skin.
 Doctors may inspect the skin for puncture marks suggesting use of an illicit drug.
 The diagnosis is confirmed when the toxins are detected in the blood or when the bacteria are detected in a culture of tissue from the wound.

 Electromyography (electrical stimulation of muscles and recording of their electrical activity) may be useful.
-In most cases of botulism, electromyography shows abnormal muscle responses after electrical stimulation.
+In most cases of botulism, an electromyogram shows abnormal muscle responses after electrical stimulation.

-Sometimes determining whether botulism developed from a wound or from food is impossible.
+Sometimes determining whether botulism developed from a wound or from food is not possible.

 Treatment of Botulism